-Monday 25 October 2010
+Monday, 25 October 2010

-NAME: Catherine Esther Beecher
+NAME: Catharine Esther Beecher

-FAMILY BACKGROUND: Catherine came from a prominent and intellectually inclined family.
+FAMILY BACKGROUND: Catharine came from a prominent and intellectually inclined family.
 She was the eldest daughter of the famous minister Lyman Beecher and his first wife, Roxana Foote.
 Her mother instilled strong moral values in her children.
-Catherine was the eldest of nine children, including her well-known sister, author Harriet Beecher Stowe, the author of Uncle Tom's Cabin and the clergyman and social reformer, Henry Ward Beecher
+Catharine was the eldest of nine children, including her well-known sister, author Harriet Beecher Stowe, the author of Uncle Tom's Cabin and the clergyman and social reformer, Henry Ward Beecher

-CHILDHOOD: Catherine grew up in a stimulating and intellectually rich environment.
+CHILDHOOD: Catharine grew up in a stimulating and intellectually rich environment.
 Her father's role as a minister and her mother's influence likely played a crucial role in shaping her early views on education and reform.

-EDUCATION: Catherine was largely educated at home, benefiting from her father's library and his commitment to education.
+EDUCATION: Catharine was largely educated at home, benefiting from her father's library and his commitment to education.
 She later attended the Litchfield Female Academy, a progressive school for girls at the time.
 The limited curriculum available to young women there left Catherine longing for additional opportunities for education.

 Co-founded the Hartford Female Seminary (1823) with her sister Mary, which offered a more comprehensive curriculum than typical female schools.